 A blood test to check for a chemical called N-terminal pro-B-type natriuretic peptide (NT-proBNP) may help in diagnosing heart failure if the diagnosis isn't certain when used in addition to other tests.

 - Chest X-ray.
 X-ray images help your doctor see the condition of your lungs and heart.
 In heart failure, your heart may appear enlarged and fluid buildup may be visible in your lungs.
 Your doctor can also use an X-ray to diagnose conditions other than heart failure that may explain your signs and symptoms.

-- Ejection fraction.
 Your ejection fraction is measured during an echocardiogram and can also be measured by nuclear medicine tests, cardiac catheterization and cardiac MRI.
-An ejection fraction is an important measurement of how well your heart is pumping and is used to help classify heart failure and guide treatment.
-In a healthy heart, the ejection fraction is 50 percent or higher - meaning that more than half of the blood that fills the ventricle is pumped out with each beat.
-But, heart failure can occur even with a normal ejection fraction.
-This happens if the heart muscle becomes stiff from conditions such as high blood pressure.
+This is an important measurement of how well your heart is pumping and is used to help classify heart failure and guide treatment.

 - Myocardial biopsy.
-In this test, your doctor inserts a small flexible biopsy cord into a vein in your neck or groin, and small pieces of the heart muscle are taken.
-This test is performed to diagnose certain types of heart muscle diseases that cause heart failure.
+In this test, your doctor inserts a small, flexible biopsy cord into a vein in your neck or groin, and small pieces of the heart muscle are taken.
+This test may be performed to diagnose certain types of heart muscle diseases that cause heart failure.

 Classifying heart failure

 Results of these tests help doctors determine the cause of your signs and symptoms and develop a program to treat your heart.
 To determine the most appropriate treatment for your condition, doctors may classify heart failure using two systems: